Anirudh-RV/ImageAnnotation/README.md

-How to load Images :
+How to load Images : Being Done using UploadMultipleFiles and Server.js

+// TODO :
+1. Figure out how to save the images that are uploaded on a custom directory, rather than just in public.
+2. Have a Image holder in the WorkingArea of the webpage for viewing all the photos, add arrow marks to go through the directory of images.